Skip to main content

 Line 5: A Timeline of a Ticking Bomb

 Line 5 has already released over 1 million gallons, and crossing over two of the Great Lakes the aging pipeline is a disaster waiting to happen.
-Click to read a timeline of major Line 5 events, from construction nearly 70 years ago to present day.
+Click to read a timeline of major Line 5 events, from construction over 70 years ago to present day.

 Learn More